best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 You should then aim to meet these requirements in the functionality that your code provides.
 Developing anything more than this may not be beneficial.
 It can be tempting to try to account for every eventuality in your program.
-As there's a good chance that many cases that you account for will never occur, you should try to prioritise based and what you're certain is needed from your code.
+As there's a good chance that many cases that you account for will never occur, you should try to prioritise based on what you're certain is needed from your code.

-### Be Explicit
+### Be explicit

 In the literary sense of the word!